 It can be seen that the continuum formulation, i.e., the limiting process $N \rightarrow + \infty$, gives

-This result is a generalization to that obtained in \cite{chetouani1989generalized}.
+This result is a generalization of that obtained in \cite{chetouani1989generalized}.
 The difference comes from the fact that we used a generalized canonical transformation given by (\ref{CTEPhaseS}).
-In this case, we show that time-scaling transformation does not alter the measure of the Feynman propagator: the factors introduced by Dirac deltas transformations cancel the factors introduced by the time-scaling and the time momentum transformation.
-In addition to this result, the phase in (\ref{AmpInfTrans}) depends exclusively on the boundary term given in (\ref{NewS}).
+In this case, we showed that a time reparametrization does not alter the measure of the Feynman propagator: the factors introduced by Dirac deltas transformations cancel the factors introduced by the time reparametrization and the time momentum transformation.
+In addition to this result, the phase in (\ref{AmpInfTrans}) depends exclusively on the boundary term given in~(\ref{NewS}).
 This aspect is of course absent in \cite{chetouani1989generalized}.